kelseygonzalez/AU-STAT412-612/content/assignment/04-final-project.markdown

 ## Presentation Document

-- Each group will prepare a document in R Markdown using a slide output format.
+- Each group will prepare a document in R Markdown or other powerpoint tools using a slide output format.
-- Presentation documents will be knit to PDF for submission.
+- Presentation documents will be submitted in PDF format.
-- You may also change the .Rmd output to another format such as PowerPoint for final formatting if desired.
+- If you decide to use R for the slides,  you may also change the .Rmd output to another format such as PowerPoint for final formatting if desired.
   + If you do so, submit those documents in original and PDF format as well as the original .Rmd file and its PDF
 - The presentation document must be consistent with the final report and include the following elements: